steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``GPU_NUM_COMPUTE_RINGS``
-        | GPU number of compute rings.
+        | Sets the number of GPU compute rings.
       - ``2``
       - | 0: Disable
-        | 1, 2, ...: The number of compute rings.
+        | 1,2, etc. ...: Number of compute rings

     * - | ``GPU_NUM_MEM_DEPENDENCY``
-        | Number of memory objects for dependency tracking.
+        | Sets the number of memory objects for dependency tracking.
       - ``256``
       -

     * - | ``GPU_PINNED_MIN_XFER_SIZE``
-        | The minimal buffer size for pinned read/write transfers in MB.
+        | Sets the minimum buffer size (in MB) for pinned read and write transfers.
       - ``128``
-      - Unit: megabyte (MB)
+      -

     * - | ``GPU_PINNED_XFER_SIZE``
-        | The buffer size for pinning in read/write transfers in MB.
+        | Sets the buffer size (in MB) for pinned read and write transfers.
       - ``32``
-      - Unit: megabyte (MB)
+      -

     * - | ``GPU_PRINT_CHILD_KERNEL``
-        | Prints the specified number of the child kernels.
+        | Specifies the number of child kernels to be printed.
       - ``0``
       -

     * - | ``GPU_RESOURCE_CACHE_SIZE``
-        | The resource cache size in MB.
+        | Sets the resource cache size in MB.
       - ``64``
-      - Unit: megabyte (MB)
+      -

     * - | ``GPU_SINGLE_ALLOC_PERCENT``
-        | Maximum size of a single allocation as percentage of total.
+        | Sets the maximum size of a single allocation as a percentage of  the total.
       - ``85``
       -

     * - | ``GPU_STAGING_BUFFER_SIZE``
-        | Size of the GPU staging buffer in megabyte (MB).
+        | Sets the GPU staging buffer size in MB.
       - ``4``
-      - Unit: megabyte (MB)
+      -

     * - | ``GPU_STREAMOPS_CP_WAIT``
         | Force the stream memory operation to wait on CP.